cyberbotics/webots-doc/reference/supervisor.md

 displayed).
 If the `field` parameter is NULL, it has the wrong type, or the `index` is not valid, then a default value is returned.
-Default values are defined as `0` and `0.0` for integer and double values, `false` in case of boolean values, and NULL for vectors, strings and pointers.
+Default values are defined as `0` and `0.0` for integer and double values, `false` in case of boolean values, NULL for vectors and pointers and the empty string `""` for strings.

 The `wb_supervisor_field_get_mf_*()` functions work the same way as the `wb_supervisor_field_get_sf_*()` functions but with multiple `field` argument.